My last post ended with this picture of my family room, which looks quite empty and ready for the built-in installation.

-Ha, it took me quite some time to remove everything I had on the shelves here.
+It took me quite some time to remove everything I had on the shelves.
 Then, the picture frame moldings were also removed.
 Those were the first picture frame moldings I ever installed in this house.
-I used glue, which is a big mistake for this small molding.
-Thanks to that glue, parts of the Sheetrock were pulled up. :/ Anyway, it's not a big problem since everything's going to be covered with the new shelves.
+I used glue, which was a big mistake for this small molding.
+Thanks to that glue, parts of the Sheetrock were pulled up. 😕

 The picture below is the drawing of the built-in unit that I also showed you in my last post.
 I didn't tell you that the entire wall of shelves will not be flat.

 The entire set-up consists of five shelves—a chunky one in the middle where the TV will be positioned and two shelves to each side.
 In between each shelf, I'm using a box that will add interest.
-I didn't want this massive wall to be too boring, and I guess the boxes and the different shelf depths will make it more interesting.
+I didn't want this massive wall to be too dull, and I guess the boxes and the different shelf depths will make it more interesting.

 The chunky line at the bottom of the drawing is the top view of how they will look.
 Shelves 1, 3, and 5 will pop out a couple of inches.